Follow Coach Manastersky on Twitter: @tjmanastersky

-The 2017-2018 season will be Manastersky's sixth season leading the Curry Men's Ice Hockey program.
+The 2019-2020 season was Manastersky's eighth season leading the Curry Men's Ice Hockey program.

-During the 2016-2017 season the Colonels finished with a 14-10-2 overall record.
-Curry qualified for the inagural Commonwealth Coast Conference Tournament as the #4 seed.
-Ellery O'Hara was named the CCC Men's Ice Hockey Senior Scholar Athlete while three others earned All-CCC Recognition.
+During the 2016-2017 season, the Colonels finished with a 14-10-2 overall record.
+Curry qualified for the inaugural Commonwealth Coast Conference Tournament as the four seed.
+Ellery O'Hara was named the CCC Men's Ice Hockey Senior Scholar-Athlete while three others earned All-CCC Recognition.
 Mack Heisinger and Jarret Kup were named to the Second team while Tyler Vankleef earned Third Team honors.
+Robert Cammalleri and Ellery O’Hara were school valedictorians for graduating with a perfect 4.0 GPA.
+There were only four students in the entire college with this distinction.

 His 2014-2015 Colonels finished their season with an overall record of 15-10-2 and a 7-6-1 mark in the ECAC Northeast.
 Curry was the #4 seed in the ECAC Tournament and hosted the #5 seed Wentworth in the Quarterfinal game.
 Curry would go on to win that game by the score of 8-4 and move on to the Semi-final where they would lose to the eventual ECAC Northeast Champion Nichols College, 3-2.